Buying property in Ethiopia?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-National Bank of Ethiopia Ethiopia's central bank, the official source for monetary and financial data.
-We used it to understand credit conditions and how easy or hard it is to get financing for property purchases.
-We also cross-checked banking system health to assess forced-selling risks.
+National Bank of Ethiopia (NBE) Publications Ethiopia's central bank, the most authoritative source for monetary and financial data in the country.
+We used it to understand credit conditions and lending constraints that shape who can actually buy property.
+We also used it to assess whether a credit tightening shock was plausible in 2026.

-IMF 2025 Article IV Report IMF staff reports are among the most scrutinized macro assessments globally.
-We used it to assess inflation, foreign exchange reforms, and interest rate conditions affecting housing affordability.
-We also tested whether crash narratives match macro fundamentals.
+IMF Ethiopia Article IV 2025 IMF staff reports are among the most rigorously reviewed macro assessments available for any country.
+We used it to assess inflation, FX reform progress, and interest rate conditions that affect property affordability.
+We also used it to test whether market narratives aligned with the macro fundamentals.

-Miles Africa Residential Report Transparent market research with stated coverage and primary data collection.
-We used it to quantify price-per-square-meter ranges and area differences in Addis Ababa.
-We treated it as a market thermometer and triangulated with macro sources.
+Miles Africa Residential Report H2 2023 A transparent, published market snapshot with stated methodology and primary data collection for Addis Ababa.
+We used it to anchor price-per-sqm ranges and neighborhood-level price gradients in Addis Ababa.
+We treated it as a market thermometer and triangulated it with macro sources.

-Ethiopian News Agency State news agency, often the fastest public record of new proclamations.
-We used it to identify major rule shifts like foreign buyer eligibility.
-We then cross-checked with other reporting where possible.
+Ethiopian News Agency (ENA) Foreign Ownership Coverage ENA is Ethiopia's state news agency and often the fastest public record of new legislative proclamations.
+We used it to identify and timestamp the foreign homeownership proclamation as a confirmed demand-side catalyst.
+We cross-checked it with Reuters' earlier reporting.

-Reuters Top-tier global wire that typically quotes primary officials and documents.
-We used it as a reality check on inflation direction and policy targets.
-We treated it as secondary confirmation layered on top of official sources.
+Reuters Ethiopia Inflation Report Reuters is a top-tier global news wire that quotes primary officials and cross-checks government statements.
+We used it as an independent confirmation of Ethiopia's inflation direction and government policy targets.
+We treated it as a secondary layer on top of official ESS and IMF data.

-Addis Ababa Housing Bureau City-level housing authority for Ethiopia's largest property market.
-We used it to understand what the public housing and condo pipeline is doing.
-We also contextualized supply programs and administrative constraints.
+Addis Ababa Housing Development and Administration Bureau (AAHDA) The official city-level housing authority for Addis Ababa, the country's primary residential market.
+We used it to understand the public housing and condo delivery pipeline.
+We also used it to contextualize administrative constraints affecting supply and regulatory enforcement.